bchenusc/USC-GGJ14-OutOfFocus-Game/README.md

 Platform
 -------
-Designed for PC using the Unity3D game engine; however, because of the nature of Unity, it should be easy to port to other platforms (including web and mobile).
+Designed for the Unity Web Player using the Unity3D game engine; however, because of the nature of Unity, it should be easy to port to other platforms (including PC/Mac and mobile).

 Core Gameplay
 -------